ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why clarity scares people.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on commitment issues disguised as trendiness.

 ---